-Let’s face the facts, it’s sometimes nice to have someone else cook a delicious meal for us.
-Going out and having dinner with loved ones is one of life’s greatest pleasures!
+You can still have a great restaurant meal with friends while eating healthy, reducing calories and maintaining your health and fitness routine.
+Having a delicious dinner with loved ones at your favorite restaurant can be one of life’s greatest pleasures.
 Just because you’re keeping an eye on your calories doesn’t mean you can never eat out.
 Restaurants do, however, often serve large portions of high-calorie foods which can make dining out hard to stick to your healthy eating game plan.

 Remember, the main dish is usually the best, tastiest part of the meal.
 Let that dish really shine by picking a healthier, lower-calorie side dish.